Court of appeals assesses Trump's case for withholding cases - ExBulletin

 It would be astonishing for this tribunal to prevail over the current president and Congress, Letter said.

-Jackson said Tuesday she wondered whether judges should intervene in a dispute where the executive and legislature agree but not a former president.
+Jackson said Tuesday she wondered whether judges should intervene in a dispute where the executive and the legislature agree but a former president does not.

 Given the stakes of the case, each party is likely to appeal to the Supreme Court.